 Exercise and fatigue

 Exercise has been proven to be helpful in relieving fatigue, and improving your mood.
-If your illness allows you to do physical exercise, get some on a regular basis.
+If your illness allows you to do physical activities, try to get some exercise on a regular basis.
 For example, a 30-minute walk 5 days a week might be a realistic goal and will boost your morale when you achieve it.
 Check with your doctor to see what kind of exercise is best for you.

 What should I do if I have fatigue?

 - Get help: Ask for help at work or at home, especially with cooking, housework or childcare.

 - Eat well: Try to eat a well-balanced diet.
 Eat little and often if your appetite is poor.
 You could read our booklet Diet and Cancer for tips to help you eat well.

 - Avoid stress: Talk to friends and family about any worries you have and take time to enjoy yourself.
 Counselling may help if you’re finding it hard to cope.

 - Sleep: If you are not sleeping well, have a good bedtime routine and try relaxation techniques and avoid stimulants like caffeine and alcohol in the evening and try not to use electronic devices for an hour before bedtime.